 At the 4th week if we detect 25 IU of hepatitis C in the quantitative RNA test, we stop ALL treatment; same at week 12, and at week 24 for those who need longer treatment.

 How to take:

 One must take medication once daily with or without food.
 If you forget a dose in the morning, it can be taken in the evening.
-It is extremely important to success of the medication, to avoid getting viral mutations, to not miss an entire day.
+It is extremely important to the success of the medication, to avoid getting viral mutations, to not miss an entire day.

-From the Sovaldi,there a few to no side effects.
+From the Sovaldi, there a few to no side effects.
 There is mainly a rash which develops much more easily with SUN EXPOSURE.
 SO: we advise sunscreen routinely when leaving home, and wearing long sleeves, hat during the period of Olysio treatment.
 Japanese and perhaps other Asian patients may be more sensitive to such rash.
 However, interferon and ribavirin can have substantial side effects.
-These are discussed in separate patient brochure and website, other information from the manufacturers of interferon and ribavirin.
+These are discussed in the separate patient brochure and website, other information from the manufacturers of interferon and ribavirin.
 Fatigue, flu-like symptoms after the first injections, anemia, headache, loss of appetite, mood changes are quite common with interferon and anemia is common with ribavirin.